-Plain Talk about Buffets, Sideboards, Servers & Credenzas...and Huntboards
+Plain Talk About Buffets, Sideboards, Servers & Credenzas...and Huntboards

 When shopping around for furniture whose primary function is to hold items for table service, the differences between a buffet, sideboard, server, or credenza can be a bit confusing.
 Below are some important distinctions of each that should help you in your choice.
+(Visit our selection of handcrafted buffets that includes a wide variety of woods, stains, and design styles.)

 Sideboard (also known as a Buffet)